UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 Coupled 1D Model
 ================

-- Produce a 1D profile of [Th] in which dissolved and particulate phases are coupled by constant adsorption and desorption rates.

-- Code takes ~5 tmax to reach a linear steady state, where tmax = (g.zmax - g.zmin)/S, the time for a particle to sink from surface to floor (10 years with current parameters).
+- The steady state is reached after 50 years.

 - The grid is 100 x 1.

-- Before reaching a steady state, Th is uniformly distributed in depth, which is partly due to the production term Q, and partly due to the initial distribution.
+- The solution propogates from surface to seafloor, and increases linearly with depth.

-- It takes a time interval t = [0:tmax] for a particle to sink from an initial depth z = [0:zmax], which means after a time interval tmax, the initial distribution has fallen out.
+- It takes a time interval t = [0:tmax] for a particle to sink from an initial depth z = [0:zmax], which means after a time interval tmax = zmax/S, where S is the sinking velocity, the initial distribution has fallen out.

 - Unintuitively, it takes longer than this to reach a steady state.
-The adsorption and desorption rates are significant enough that they extend the time elapsed before steady state.
-Since only the particulate phase of Th is subject to sinking, there could be a series of "stalls" in the sinking trajectory of a Th atom when is desorbs into the dissolved phase.
-This theory could be tested by changing the ad/de-sorption rates and comparing time to reach steady state.
+Since only the particulate phase of Th is subject to sinking, there could be a series of "stalls" in the sinking trajectory of an atom when is desorbs into the dissolved phase.

-- The steady state propogates from the surface to the floor.
-This is predominantly due to the initial distribution falling out at t = h/S, where h is the height of water above a given point, and S is sinking velocity, and partially due to a higher rate of adsorption near the surface.

 ====================================
 Coupled 2D Model: Underlying Physics
 ====================================

+- The steady state is reached after 50 years, and propogates from surface to seafloor.

+- The downwelling region approaches steady state at a faster rate the the upwelling region because particles in this region traverse the full ocean depth more quickly, so the steady state propagates more quickly also.

-- The results show that the steady state is reached after 30 years.
-The steady state is different from steady state in the static case: the downwelling region exhibits higher [Th] (left), and the upwellling exhibits lower [Th] (right), as opposed to a horizontally uniform distribution.
+- The downwelling region exhibits higher s.s. [], and the upwellling exhibits lower s.s. [].

-- The velocity scheme is superposed on the background sinking velocity of particulate Th, S = 500 m/yr.
-The overall sinking rate is therefore minimal in upwelling region, and maximal in downwelling region.
-The downwelling region should reach a steady state quickly, because the faster the sinking rate, the faster the initial distribution falls out.

-- Why is the steady state different from the zero velocity steady state?

-- Increasing the sinking velocity in the 1D model increases the maximum [Th] at z = zmax.
-This is congruent to the horizontally varying effect observed here.

-- Why does downwelling and/or a faster sinking rate increase the magnitude of the steady state[Th]?

-- A non-zero velocity field can move dissolved Th, which is otherwise stationary.

-- When the sinking velocity is faster, the [Th] has to be decreased near the surface because the production and ad/de-sorption rates have not changed, but the particulate phase falls out at a faster rate.
-This lesser [Th] at the surface has to be balanced by an increased [Th] at the floor.
-This is why a faster sinking rate and/or a downwelling region increases the steady state [Th] at depth.
+- When the sinking velocity is faster, the [] has to be decreased near the surface because the production and ad/de-sorption rates have not changed, but the particulate phase falls out at a faster rate.
+This lesser [] at the surface has to be balanced by an increased [] at the floor.
+This is why a faster sinking rate increases the steady state [] at depth, as well as the slope along an x-isoline.

 ==============================
 Coupled 2D Model: Steady State
 ==============================

 **[Th]**
 		- zero velocity: The magnitude and distribution of [Th] change very little between 40 and 100 years.
 After 50 years, 				the solution is 90% similar to the 100 year solution.
+The solution shows a constant [Th] over depths 4250 - 				5000m, but this is just a relic of the boundary condition that was not considered in the analytical solution.

 		- single cell velocity: also takes 50 years

 		- two cell velocity: also takes 50 years

 **[Th] / [Pa]**
-		- zero velocity: takes longer than 80 to reach steady state.
+		- zero velocity: takes longer than 80 years to reach steady state.
 Still have to run more code.

 		- single cell velocity:

 		- two cell velocity: